Noise-Robust De-Duplication at Scale: Introduction

 While the primary advantage of hashing - and a central motivation for its frequent usage - is its scalability, massive scale similarity search \citep{johnson2019billion} is sufficiently cheap on modern GPUs to make neural de-duplication highly scalable.
 We use our contrastively-trained bi-encoder and a single NVIDIA 40GB A6000 GPU card to de-duplicate a 10 million document, 19 GB corpus in 11 hours and 45 minutes.
 While this cost is already marginal in the context of working with large text corpora, it could be reduced significantly further by using a lighter weight language model, as the majority of the time cost is embedding the 10M articles.

-The large performance gains of our highly scalable neural approach do come at the cost of needing data to train the supervised bi-encoder.
-The publicly available \texttt{NEWS-COPY} dataset and our neural de-duplication models can be applied off-the-shelf or provide a starting point for using active learning to obtain training data for novel de-duplication problems.
+The publicly available neural de-duplication models, available at \url{https://github.com/dell-research-harvard/NEWS-COPY}, can be applied to novel de-duplication problems.
+To evaluate off-the-shelf performance, we apply our bi-encoder model to two subsets of C4 (Colossal Clean Crawled Corpus), a massive dataset created by applying a series of filters to a single snapshot of Common Crawl \citep{2019t5, dodge2021documenting}: RealNews - which consists of around 13 million digital news articles - and all 90,671 patents scraped from Google's online patent database.
+We also examine test set leakage between SuperGlue \citep{sarlin2020superglue} and RealNews.
+While there is not an unbiased ground truth measure for these datasets, an analysis of predicted duplicates shows that the bi-encoder detects a variety of noisy duplicates that hashing overlooks, which result from aggregators of digital news, machine translation, and other sources of noise.

-The rest of this paper is organized as follows: Section \ref{s-lit} provides an overview of the de-duplication literature, as well as related problems in semantic textual similarity and retrieval.
-Section \ref{s-data} describes the \texttt{NEWS-COPY} dataset, and Section \ref{s-models} develops neural de-duplication methods and outlines their non-neural comparisons.
-Section \ref{s-evaulation} evaluates the performance of different de-duplication methods, and Section \ref{s-scale} explores scaling to a 10 million article corpus.
+The rest of this paper is organized as follows: Section \ref{s-lit} provides an overview of the relevant literature.
+Section \ref{s-data} describes the \texttt{NEWS-COPY} dataset, and Section \ref{s-models} develops neural de-duplication methods and their non-neural comparisons.
+Section \ref{s-evaulation} evaluates the performance of different de-duplication methods, Section \ref{s-scale} explores scaling, and Section \ref{C4} applies de-duplication to a subset of C4.
 Finally, Section \ref{s-conclusion} concludes.